 After your match is complete, PXO waits a few minutes before moving and deleting the match code.
 Please be patient and the match code will be moved to the match history information after a short period of time.

 If you are a Squad Leader or Co-Leader, go to your Squad's Admin page and open the "Edit Squad Information" box.
 Here you can change the details of your Squad including the color.

 Our SquadWar match ended, we didn't receive notification that stats had updated, but everything updated properly, what happened?

 Chances are one of the clients lost contact temporarily with the server at the end of the match.
 PXO was made aware of the game state when the match ended and since it couldn't contact the missing player, that attempt to contact "timed out" causing the stats to update as normal.

 Will we be able to have our own squad logo appear on the SquadWar web site with our squad information?

-Yes, a squad logo can be added by the Squad Leader via the "Edit" Squad action.
+Yes, a squad logo can be added by the Squad Leader or Co-Leader via the "Edit Squad Information" box on the Squad Admin page.
 Requirements for the logo, including image type and size, will be listed there.
 However, all squad logos and changes to those logos are subject to approval by the SquadWar Administrator before they will be shown on the web site.

 I still haven't found the answer to my question.
 Who do I contact?